 Many dance and sport enthusiasts are waiting to go to clubs, dance schools or fitness studios again.
 A virtual alternative does not replace in-person dancing or sport courses, whether professional or leisure.
 Sufficient ventilation is often a problem.
 Air sterilization units can provide a solution and ensure sufficient air exchange.

-UV-C (UVGI) disinfection in cafes and restaurants
+UV-C (UVGI) disinfection in hotels, cafes and restaurants

 As the impact of the Corona pandemic showed in 2020, restaurant and café businesses are one of the most disrupted due to infection risk.
 Wearing a mask is difficult when eating and drinking.
 Keeping distance helps protect customers from infection.
 Even better is the use of UV air purification devices enabling customers to eat and socialize safely in the restaurant or café.